 Federal, State, and local law enforcement have recently dramatically increased investigation efforts into a wide variety of high-tech crimes, including various internet and cyber crimes.
-Because the use of the internet often crosses state lines, these types of crimes can be prosecuted by federal or state law enforcement.
+Because the use of the internet often crosses state lines, these white collar crimes can be prosecuted by federal or state law enforcement.

 Therefore, the penalties for cyber crime convictions can be severe, and far-reaching.
 Due to the nature of the internet, innocent individuals can easily get caught up in computer crime task force investigations.

 Contact an experienced attorney at the Skinner Law Firm today at (610) 436-1410 for a consultation on your cyber crime charges, and how to protect yourself against harsh repercussions.
 Attorney Michael J. Skinner represents persons charged with internet and cyber crimes throughout Chester County and Delaware County, PA.

 Internet and cyber crimes can include a wide variety of white collar criminal offenses, including:

 Pennsylvania’s Consolidated Statutes describes various internet offenses and cyber crimes, and the potential punishments for committing these offenses:

 According to 204 Pa.
 Code § 303.2, penalties for criminal offenses depend on a combination of the gravity score of the offense, the prior record of the offender, whether a deadly weapon was used and any other aggravating or enhancing factors.

 Suggested maximum sentencing penalties for the following offenses are:

 There are possible statutory defenses to certain cyber crimes such as hacking, unlawful use of computers or e-mail or computer trespass.